 Coach Benitez races distances ranging from 5000 meters to 100,000 meters and trains year-round.
-He has qualified for Boston Marathon twice and once earned 2nd place in the 6 hour timed race at the Montour 24 trail running event.
+He has qualified for Boston Marathon twice and finished second place in the 6 hour timed race at the Montour 24 trail running event.

-As a teacher with a Master’s degree in Education, who is also in the process of earning a Master’s in Nutrition, Coach Benitez has adopted a coaching philosophy that is holistic in nature.
+As a nutritionist with a Master’s degree in nutrition, Coach Benitez has adopted a coaching philosophy that is holistic in nature.
 He believes that a person’s work situation, nutrition, sleep, hygiene, and ability to manage stress are all related to their training and running goals.
 Accordingly, he coaches with a person’s whole story in mind, not just their experience and goals with running.

 200 meters: 23.4s